 - Dijon mustard acts as an emulsifier, keeping the vinaigrette from separating on the greens

-Once everything is prepped, just toss the spinach with apple slices, red onion rings, and feta, drizzle the dressing over top, and finish with a generous handful of toasted almonds.
-That's it.
-No cooking, no fuss — just a salad that people will genuinely ask you for the recipe.
+From there, it's just assembly.
+Toss the spinach with apple slices, thin red onion rings, and crumbled feta.
+Drizzle the dressing on top, then finish with a generous scatter of toasted almonds.
+No cooking required, no complicated steps — just the kind of salad that reminds you simple food can still stop people in their tracks.

 How It Comes Together